 This project is carried out by

-We organized a seminar at Dagstuhl November 7 – 12 , 2021, called “Static Analyses of Program Flows: Types and Certificate for Complexity”.
+We organized a seminar at Dagstuhl November 7 – 12 , 2021, called “Static Analyses of Program Flows: Types and Certificates for Complexity”.

 Assya Sellak made a presentation to the 2020 Georgia Undergraduate Research Conference.